 - We have one 29″ wardrobe flanked by two 19″ wardrobes with doors on each side (they don’t sell doors for the 29″ size – but we also think that center area will be more convenient without doors, especially since half of it is drawers and drawers behind doors = double the work to get to stuff).

 - We kept our exposed portions identical on each side, but have customized the insides of the doored 19″ wardrobes for each of our needs.
 We’ll share more about their organization once we actually have them installed.

-- The last time we used Ikea Pax wardrobes was in our first home’s master bedroom when we expanded our clothing storage by adding two wardrobes on either side of our bed.
+- The last time we used Ikea Pax wardrobes was in our first home’s main bedroom when we expanded our clothing storage by adding two wardrobes on either side of our bed.
 You can see how we organized them in this post.
 I can’t believe that was nearly 11 years ago!